Neural Module Networks for Reasoning over Text: Experiments

 \item Which happened last, failed assassination attempt on Lenin, or the Red Terror? - \ttt{date-compare-gt(find, find))} is incorrect since the correct answer requires natural language inference about the order of events and not symbolic comparison between dates.

 \item Who caught the most touchdown passes? - \ttt{relocate(find-max-num(find)))}.
-Such questions, that require nested counting, are out of scope of our defined modules because the model would need to to count the passes caught by each player, and then find the maximum amongst them. \end{enumerate}
+Such questions, that require nested counting, are out of scope of our defined modules because the model would first need to to count the passes caught by each player. \end{enumerate}